suncoast-devs/handbook/lessons/js-intro/functions.md

 function printIt(numbers: number[], func: (value: number) => number) {
 ```

 Sometimes the type declaration can become quite complex.
-In these cases we can
+In these cases, we can
 define a new type of our own and give it a name!

 ```typescript